iotacommunity/IOTA-Spammer/README.md

 4) Set your personal spam message and tag (recommended).

-5) Set the search depth for 'transactions to approve', default SPAM_DEPTH=5.
+5) Set the search depth for 'transactions to approve', default SPAM_DEPTH_MIN = 3, SPAM_DEPTH_MAX = 12
+   The spammer will calculate a random depth between and including SPAM_DEPTH_MIN to SPAM_DEPTH_MAX for each spam.

 You find those parameters declarations in the top section of repeater.js.